Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Our earnings forecast now exceed even the high end of our original range of expectations.
 In a normal year, we have a lot of pluses and minuses and they usually balance each other out.
 But this year, we are experiencing many more positive forces than negative ones.
 Part of this appears to be industry-wide.
 People have bought all the stuff that they need, and they're now looking towards gaining more experiences.

 Instead of buying TVs and cars, they seem to be buying memories as never before.
-Since we're in industry that specializes in providing great memories, that trend plays to our sweet spot.
+Since we're in an industry that specializes in providing great memories that trend plays to our sweet spot.
 Even better, the trend shows no respect for borders and seems to be occurring all around the world.
 Our sailings in the U.S., Europe, Alaska, Baltic, Asia, all demonstrate this marvelous phenomenon.

 Now, looking to next year, we're conscious of the fact that a particularly strong 2017 also provides particularly difficult comparables for 2018.
 This is definitely a very nice problem to have, but it is nevertheless a very real issue.
 On top of this marvelous industry-wide growth in demand, we're also seeing powerful drivers coming from the unique positioning of our special brands.